sdziallas/comp55/docs/labs/14-Test.md

 printSpaces(someAuto.spacesOccupiedOnTrail(-2));
 ```

-These line allowed you to test part of your functionality before having
+These snippets of code allowed you to test part of your functionality before having
 the entire assignment done.
 This type of testing is typically called
 **unit testing**, because we are checking for the most part if a unit
 (be it a class or method like the ```Space```, or the ```Vehicle```, or